makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 The Rogers Centre is now my favorite place in Toronto.
 Having experienced everything from bonding with friends over a beer to watching the Jays melt down in the playoffs, it feels like home to me now.
 One day, I want to watch a game from the Marriott embedded in the stadium - then finally, it would quite literally feel like home.

 ## Leg 2: Chicago, Milwaukee, Boston
+Every baseball fan wants to visit Fenway Park and Wrigley Field, the two oldest and most legendary ballparks in MLB.
+When I saw that the Angels were playing in Chigago and Boston on a roadtrip, I immediately knew where my next destination was.

+*Guaranteed Rate Field, May 2022*

+Yep you guessed it, Guaranteed Rate Field, home of the Chicago White Sox.

 ## Leg 3: Seattle